So you want to know how to stop feeling overwhelmed and start dealing with that anxiety…

 LIE #1: Parents telling their kids that they can be anything they want (even kids who never built the discipline to finish their homework)

 LIE #2: TV “experts” — and even the government! — telling us that buying a house is the best investment

-LIE #3: Our friends telling us to “be yourself” and women will be attracted to you — totally neglecting the part about improving yourself so you’re attracting the right people.
-(Same for women’s relationship advice)
+LIE #3: Our friends telling us to “be yourself” and people will be attracted to you — totally neglecting the part about improving yourself so you’re attracting the right people.

 Your Surrogate Asian Father will never lie to you.
 You might not like what I have to say, and I might make you uncomfortable enough to unsubscribe (which is fine with me).
 But I’ll always tell you the truth.